rafaelsetragni/flutter_responsive/README.md

 ## Grid Usage

-This pluggin have 3 major grid elements:
+This plugin have 3 major grid elements:

 * ResponsiveContainer: Container to all page elements, such as Rows and Columns, centralizing the content and beeing limited to a maximum width size
 ```dart